WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_6.md

  * The AI team has completed the development of the database (milestone 3) in Python for our database application, marking a significant milestone in our project.

 ### Non-AI Team
- * The Non-AI team has finished development of the User-Interface (UI), using the Qt framework, for our Yelp application.
-It allows any user to interact with the application, regardless of development knowledge.
+ * The Non-AI team completed milestone 2 we also have finished development of the parser and database for our third milestone.
+The parser reads all of the data in each of the files, connects to our database, and inserts all of the relevant data for our project into it.

 ## Work Summary (Developer Facing)
 ### AI Team
 The AI team has achieved a milestone by successfully concluding the SQL for our database application using Python.
 This development enables us to query businesses based on a specified state, city, or ZIP code, providing valuable insights into successful businesses in these regions.
 Furthermore, the database categorizes these businesses, offering a comprehensive overview of their respective industries.
 This accomplishment enhances the capabilities of our application, contributing to a more insightful analysis of business data.

 ### Non-AI Team
-The Non-AI team finished the development of the UI using the Qt framework.
-Each part of the UI is complete, awaiting the insertion of the parsed data for the states and zipcodes.
-We have created a simple user-friendly interface for anyone to use.
-Each portion of the UI is contained in a Qt groupbox for cleanliness.
-Each element is labeled with a unique name to prevent potential developer errors during development.
-The UI is one of the most important aspects of the Yelp application moving forward.
+The Non-AI team made significant significant progress during this sprint.
+Since we were unable to finish the second milestone before the previous sprint, the team was able to finish a full implementation of a Qt Framework UI with various data. completed a parse and inserting file which traverses each of the files to extract all relevant data.

 ## Unfinished Work
 ### AI Team